APTrust/exchange/README.md

 ## TODO

-Most of the TODOs are embedded in the code, and you can find them with this:
+Most of the TODOs are embedded in the code, and you can find them by running this command from the project's top-level directory:

 ```
-grep -r TODO . --include=*.go
+grep -r TODO . --include=*.go --exclude=./vendor/*
 ```

+The code in the /workers directory and in the /dpn/workers directory could use some cleanup.
+We added a number of logical tests and logging statements to that code after APTrust 2.0 went into production.
+In general, the fuctions in /workers and /dpn/workers should be broken up into shorter units, and some of it should be moved out into files and/or packages that can be unit-tested.

 This is the list of global TODOs (not related to a specific package).

 Aim for ~100% test coverage.
 Run the above test command with the -cover option to see coverage.